Go Ad-Free

 Finding the Sweet Spot:

+Doctors also need to hit the sweet spot when prescribing medications: Too much or too little of any medicine might spell disaster.
 This is especially true for anticoagulant medications.
-Too little blood thinning activity could allow a blood clot to occur and cause life-threatening damage.
+Too little blood thinning activity could allow a blood clot to occur and cause life-threatening damage in the form of a stroke.
 Too much anticoagulation could lead to uncontrollable bleeding.

-Hemorrhaging While on Xarelto:
+Hemorrhaging While on Xarelto (Rivaroxaban):

 “My mother was prescribed Xarelto.
 She was on it for two months, then went to the hospital because of breathing difficulty.
 She went by ambulance.
 By the time I saw her again she was in a coma.